 Maeve Marsden is a writer, producer and theatremaker who works across comedy, cabaret, live music and storytelling.
-As an opinion writer, her work has appeared in Daily Life, The Guardian, Junkee, ABC Online, SBS Online, ArtsHub, Daily Review, Archer Magazine and Audrey Journal.
+As an opinion writer, her work has appeared in the Sydney Morning Herald, The Guardian, Junkee, ABC Online, SBS Online, ArtsHub, Daily Review, Archer Magazine and Audrey Journal.
 In 2018, she edited at the ABC’s Sydney Mardi Gras 40th Anniversary Magazine.

 Maeve curates and hostsQueerstories, a storytelling event and podcast that features members of the LGBTQI+ community.
 Queerstories has been running monthly at Giant Dwarf in Sydney since September 2016, with satellite events in Melbourne and Brisbane, and plans underway for regional touring.
 Winner Best Spoken Word, Sydney Fringe 2016, Queerstories has sold out every event since its inception, and has welcomed Australian LGBTQI icons to its stage, including Hannah Gadsby, Justice Michael Kirby, Matthew Mitcham OAM, Jordan Raskopoulos, Simon Hunt (aka Pauline Pantsdown), Candy Bowers, Benjamin Law, Helen Razer and many more.
 In 2018, Maeve edited a collection of stories from Queerstories with Hachette Australia, launched at the Sydney Opera House as part of Antidote Festival.